StreptanthusDimensions/Plant_Counter/README.md

 ### Installation

-Latest version is 0.1.2
+Latest version is 0.1.3a

-[Download](https://github.com/StreptanthusDimensions/Plant_Counter/raw/master/target/Plant_Counter-0.1.2.jar) the file `Plant_Counter-x.y.jar` from the `target` directory and place it in the plugins folder of Fiji.
+[Download](https://github.com/StreptanthusDimensions/Plant_Counter/raw/master/target/Plant_Counter-0.1.3a.jar) the file `Plant_Counter-x.y.jar` from the `target` directory and place it in the plugins folder of Fiji.
 Restart Fiji.

 (On a mac you can find the plugins folder by right-clicking (Or ctrl-clicking) on the Fiji application in the Finder and choosing `Show Package Contents`)

-### Update
+### Updating from a previous version

 Delete any old versions that you have in the Fiji plugins folder.
 Then follow the installation instructions above.